Be part of the history of Jack 15.

 Kids run tentatively scheduled for 2021 at 10:45 a.m. at the Campanile at SDSU.

 Jack 15 Road Race

 In-person registration and packet pick up — 4-7 p.m.
-Friday, Sept.
-27, 2019, southeast corner of the Sanford-Jackrabbit Athletic Center on the SDSU campus or in White from 7 to 8:15 a.m.
-Saturday, Sept.
-28, 2019, at the east entrance of the Deubrook High School gym (located two blocks west and one block south of the starting line).
+Friday, Oct.
+2, 2020, at the southeast entrance of the Sanford-Jackrabbit Athletic Complex on the SDSU campus, or in White from 7 to 8:15 a.m.
+Saturday, Oct.
+3, 2020, at the east entrance of the Deubrook High School gym (located two blocks west and one block south of the starting line).

 Team: $25/team member